 Eye Movement Desensitization and Reprocessing (EMDR) was developed by Francine Shapiro (2001) for treatment of trauma and related symptoms.
-EMDR follows the Adaptive Information Processing (AID) model, which was developed by Shapiro to explain the foundation and development of mental health issues.
-According to the AID model, most pathologies stem from earlier life experiences.
+EMDR follows the Adaptive Information Processing (AIP) model, which was developed by Shapiro to explain the foundation and development of mental health issues.
+According to the AIP model, most pathologies stem from earlier life experiences.
 These experiences cause a continued pattern of emotions, behaviors, and cognitions.
 Thus, targeting the information that got dysfunctionally stored in the nervous system is an important part of the therapy process.

 “The past affects the present even without our being aware of it.”

 In EMDR, therapists use bilateral stimulation to help clients process their early life experiences that resulted in dysfunctional emotional and behavioral patterns (Shapiro, 2011).
 Although EMDR was initially named for eye movements, it is only one components of this complex modality and therapists can use different forms of stimulation such as tapping, pulsars, and sounds.
 There are eight phases in EMDR treatment: client history and treatment planning, preparation, desensitization, installation, body scan, closure, and reevaluation.
 EMDR has different protocols for different issues that clients may be experiencing, and each protocol has different steps that therapists need to follow to reach treatment goals.

 “Changing the memories that form the way we see ourselves also changes the way we view others.
 Therefore, our relationships, job performance, what we are willing to do or are able to resist, all move in a positive direction.”